 NetSuite Overview

 NetSuite was the first cloud business application, founded in 1998 by Evan Goldberg, an entrepreneur and early employee of Oracle, and Oracle founder Larry Ellison.
 It started as a web-based accounting solution but quickly added additional functionality to realise Goldberg’s vision of a unified platform to run an entire business.
-NetSuite has natively integrated applications for inventory and order management, commerce, analytics, CRM, HR, professional services automation (PSA) and more.
+NetSuite has natively integrated applications for inventory and order management, commerce, analytics, CRM, HR, Field Services Management (FSM), professional services automation (PSA) and more.
 It has always been delivered as a software as a service (SaaS) ERP system, where all customers share the same version of the software and infrastructure, with data separated at the database level.

 NetSuite’s tremendous success as a pure cloud software provider enabled it to go public in 2007 and later be acquired by Oracle in 2016 for $9.3 billion.
 Almost 25 years after NetSuite launched, it has more than customers — all in the cloud.